Parental-alienation-in-Family-Law

 Co-Authored by Christopher Gosling

-The concept, Parental Alienation Syndrome, was initially brought about by American psychiatrist Richard Gardner in 1985.
+The concept of Parental Alienation Syndrome was initially brought about by American psychiatrist Richard Gardner in 1985.
 The term parental alienation is used to describe a situation where one parent is involved in psychologically manipulating their child to turn against the other parent.

 When parental alienation occurs, it can cause a child’s relationship and bond with one of their parents to deteriorate.
 This can create a myriad of issues between the child and alienated parent.
 These issues include hostility and even refusal to engage and see the alienated parent and their extended family.

 The parent propagating the alienation may feel guilt about alienating the other parent.
 They may make cruel comments about the other parent and/or untrue allegations that portray the alienated parent in a negative way, which has the power to influence the child’s views of the alienated parent.
-In the long-term, parental alienation can cause psychological harm in the child, such as poor social-emotional development, an inability to trust and social anxiety.
+Long-term, parental alienation can cause psychological harm in the child, such as poor social-emotional development, an inability to trust and social anxiety.

 What does the Court consider in regards to parental alienation?